daveho/MiniVM/README.md

-I'm also thinking it might be a useful way to demonstrate programming language concepts, such as how to translate an expression into a sequence of instructions to evaluate the instruction.
+I'm also thinking it might be a useful way to demonstrate programming language concepts, such as how to translate an expression into a sequence of instructions to evaluate the expression.

 Usage
 =====